 Baseball Replay Rules

-Background of Instant Replay in Baseball
+Instant Replay in 2008

 Instant Replay in 2014

-Under the new system, team managers were allowed one challenge at the start of the game; if they challenge a call and it gets overturned (meaning the replay officials decided that the original call was incorrect), managers would retain their challenge, meaning they would be able to make one more challenge, at their discretion, later in the game.
-If they challenge a call and it stands, they lose their challenging abilities for the rest of the game.
+Under the new system, team managers were allowed one challenge at the start of the game.
+If they challenged a call and it got overturned (meaning the replay officials decided that the original call was incorrect), managers would retain their challenge, meaning they would be able to make one more challenge, at their discretion, later in the game.
+If a manager challenged a call and it stood, they lost their challenging abilities for the rest of the game.
 The rules of the previous 2008 system were kept, meaning the umpire crew chief (most experienced umpire) could request a replay review of a home run play at any time during the game.

 Instant Replay in 2015